sunny0402/redux-toolkit-todo-list/README.md

 The purpose of this tutorial is to make Redux less intimidating and get you started as fast as possible.

+We build a to-do list app with countdown timers.
+Several routes and multiple features.

+Final app looks like: https://sunnycodestodolist.netlify.app/

 # View branches of this repo to follow step by step.

 1.  first-steps